oleghnidets/OHMySQL/README.md

 pod 'OHMySQL'
 ```

 If you are using Swift do not forget to add `use_frameworks!` at the top of Podfile.
-Add platform, example `platform :osx, '10.10'`.
+Add platform, example `platform :osx, '11.0'`.

 ## Usage

-At the first you need to connect to the database.
+Connect to the database.

-*Objective-C version:*
 ```objective-c
 OHMySQLUser *user = [[OHMySQLUser alloc] initWithUserName:@"root"
 					 	 password:@"root"